aws-samples/bedrock-genai-workshop/05_Agent/README.md

     * What's the rating for "Call of Duty: Black Ops"?
     * Show me some Fighting games released in 2010, I want it sorted by ratings in descending order.
     * Show me some games in Shooting genre
-    * Show me an image of “Marvel Super Heroes vs. Street Fighter"
+    * Show me an image of "Marvel Super Heroes vs. Street Fighter"
-    * Show me the video for “Marvel Super Heroes vs. Street Fighter"
+    * Show me the video for "Marvel Super Heroes vs. Street Fighter"
     * What's the game id for "LEGO Marvel Super Heroes 2"?
     * Can you show me some similar games of "LEGO Marvel Super Heroes 2"?